reza-nikzad/bigdata/README.md

 ## Metrics to measure the accuracy:
-In the evaluation part, the different algorithms could be evaluated and compared.
+Prediction accuracy is generally independent of the user interface and can thus be estimated offline and represent implementations of different supervised machine learning evaluation metrics.
+In this part, the different algorithms could be evaluated and compared.
 The user dataset is split into training and test.
 Then, a recommendation model is trained using each of the algorithms below.
 The metrics give insight into how relevant the list of recommended items is by evaluating top K recommended documents.

  - Precision(P@k): gives the percentage of relevant documents among the top-k documents.
  - Recall@k : gives percentage of the relevant documents that are succesfully recommended.